-The following table summarizes the compensation and estimated expenses that we will pay:
+The following table summarizes the compensation and estimated expenses that we and the selling stockholders will pay:

-Per Share Total Without Option With Option Without Option With Option Underwriting Discounts and Commissions Paid by us \$ \$ \$ \$ Expenses payable by us \$ \$ \$ \$
+Per Per Share Total

+Without With Option Without Option With

+Underwriting discounts and commissions to be paid by selling stockholders Option \$ \$ \$ Option \$

+Estimated expenses payable by us \$ \$ \$ \$

-We estimate that our out-of-pocket expenses for this offering will be approximately \$300,000.
+Pursuant to the registration rights agreement with DB Holdings and the investor rights agreement with Gulfport, we are obligated to pay the fees and expenses incurred in relation to this offering, including the fees and expenses of the selling stockholders, except underwriting discounts and commissions.
+We estimate that our out-of-pocket expenses for this offering will be approximately \$250,000.
+All of the offering expenses will be paid by us.
 We have also agreed to reimburse the underwriters for certain of their expenses in an amount up to \$20,000 as set forth in the underwriting agreement.